 Enterprise Data Warehouse implementation & deployment

 A decision whether the system will be available to all will depend on the number of end-users.
 As a result, it additionally depends on how they will access the data warehouse system.
-Another important aspect of system implementation, which is often overlooked, is training of end-users.
+Another important aspect of system implementation, which is often overlooked, is the training of end-users.
 The training should be carried out regardless of how intuitive the GUI is, from the point of view of the dwh team and programmers.
 If the tool for end users is difficult to use and “incomprehensible”, then they will stop using it, leaving out all the advantages of the system.

 Understanding the best practices in designing a data warehouse and its implementation

 Designing a data warehouse is a time-consuming and demanding undertaking.
 Good and bad aspects appear at every step.
-However, if the organization devotes more time to develop robust requirements at the very beginning – the next steps of the process will be more smoothly and lead to the successful implementation of the data warehouse.
+However, if the organization devotes more time to develop robust requirements at the very beginning – the next steps of the process will be more smooth and lead to the successful implementation of the data warehouse.

 See how we implemented business intelligence for manufacturing companies to enhance management efficiency by implementing an automated reporting system.
 Let us know if you have any questions regarding Data Warehouse or Business Intelligence implementation.